 Trauma Therapy For PTSD And Addiction

-There are a variety of trauma therapies that help people recover from PTSD and addiction, including cognitive-behavioral therapy, equine therapy, yoga therapy, and other somatic therapies.
-A treatment plan for addiction or PTSD can include different types of therapies in one on one and group therapy sessions, which offer the added benefit of healing in community.
+Trauma Therapies Work for PTSD and Addiction include cognitive-behavioral therapy, equine therapy, yoga therapy, and other somatic therapies.
+A treatment plan for addiction or PTSD can incorporate various types of therapies in both individual and group sessions, which offer the additional benefit of healing within a community.

 Group Therapy For PTSD And Addiction